SSEHUB/EASyProducer/README.md

 Please install the Eclipse Checkstyle plugin.
 The configurations are compatible with Checkstyle 8.35.
 Setup a global checkstyle configuration named "SSE Checkstyle Configuration" as a project local configuration pointing to the checkstyle file in the project "EASy-Producer.Eclipse".

 Please install also xText 2.25 (at least xText 2.12).

-For reducing local execution plugin dependency issues and to ease debugging, we installed also Java XML Streaming API 1.0.1 and Apache Geronimo Activation Plug-in 1.1.0 from Eclipse Orbit, but this may not be needed in your setup.

 Build Status
 ------------------